EASTERN ILLINOIS UNIVERSITY FOUNDATION

 Section 3.
 Election of Directors: Directors shall be elected by the members for terms respectively of three (3) years at each annual meeting and terms of these directors shall begin at the time of their elections.

 Section 5.
 Attendance: All directors are expected to attend all regularly scheduled meetings, either in person or by conference phone.
 If an elected director consistently misses Board and/or assigned committee meetings within a term year, that director will forfeit consideration for election to a second term.
-Determinations will be made by the Executive Committee on a case-by-case basis in the event of unexpected emergencies, illness or family deaths and will make recommendations, as appropriate, to the Board Development Committee.
+Determinations will be made by the Executive Committee on a case-by-case basis in the event of unexpected emergencies, illness or family deaths.

 Section.
 6. Removal of Directors: Any elected director may be removed for cause by a majority vote of the members of the Board of Directors, upon notice of charges against the director given in writing by the President or Secretary to that director and sent by certified mail with return receipt at least twenty (20) days before action on the removal is taken.

 Section 7.
-Vacancies: If a vacancy occurs in the Board of Directors, the Board Development Committee shall recommend a candidate for approval by the Board of Directors.
+Vacancies: If a vacancy occurs in the Board of Directors, the Executive Committee shall recommend a candidate for approval by the Board of Directors.
 A director appointed to fill a vacancy shall serve for the unexpired term of the predecessor.

 Section 8.
 Powers and Duties: The Board of Directors shall manage the affairs of the Foundation and shall exclusively exercise all of its powers, except the election of members and directors at the annual meeting and such other matters as shall be submitted by the Board of Directors to the members or as shall be required by statute to be submitted to the members.